 The inner suburbs offer real opportunities for Parisian families.
 In Boulogne-Billancourt, the same budget provides 15 to 20 sqm more than Paris intra-muros, with a living environment better suited to children.
 Our page dedicated to Boulogne-Billancourt presents up-to-date market data.

-Accessing exclusive mandates changes the game.
-Of the 14 properties identified during this mission, three came from exclusive mandates obtained through direct contact with local agencies.
-It was precisely one of these properties that was selected.
-The article on accessing the off-market in Paris details these mechanisms.
+Access to exclusive mandates changes the game.
+Of the 14 properties found on this mission, three came from exclusive mandates secured by approaching local agencies directly, and it was one of these that the couple bought.
+The article on accessing the off-market in Paris explains how this works.

 Local market knowledge sharpens the negotiation.
-Precise DVF data from the neighborhood justified an offer 5.2% below the asking price, where an unassisted buyer would probably have offered the asking price.
-Our guide on property negotiation in Paris explains how to leverage this data.
+Precise DVF figures from the neighbourhood justified an offer 5.2% below the asking price, where a buyer alone would probably have paid the asking price.
+Our guide to property negotiation in Paris shows how to use this data.

 Are you looking for a family apartment in Boulogne-Billancourt or the inner suburbs?
 Describe your project: your dedicated property hunter will call you back to assess your options.